Types Of Turquoise

 Read More

-What makes this stone intersting is its full range of character from solid color to zones of swirly mixtures of silky purple chatoyance and sprays of black.
+There is only one location it is found in the world.
+It is located in the Murnu Mountains near Yakutia, Russia.
+What makes this stone interesting is its full range of character from solid color to zones of swirly mixtures of silky purple chatoyance and sprays of black.

 Read More